mmzyk/drawing/README.md

 ### License

 All files in this repository are copyright under the Apache 2.0 license.
-See the LICENSE file for full details
+See the LICENSE file for full details.